see-for-yourself/bgdv-book/_posts/2024-10-28-chapter4_datafiles-dataframes.md

 ## 4.4 Example: NASA GISTEMP dataset

 The climate data for temperature anomaly is available as a CSV file that can be downloaded from the NASA GISTEMP website [1].
-[Or from this books's supplementary material.]
+[Or from this book's supplementary material.]
 The file GLB.Ts+dSST.csv contains global land-ocean mean temperature anomaly data for the years and months from 1880 to the present year.

 You can look at the contents of this file by opening it with any text or code editor such as Notepad or VS Code.
-As you can see, the first line is a desription, the second line is a header line with the column names, and the rest of the lines are rows of data values.
+As you can see, the first line is a description, the second line is a header line with the column names, and the rest of the lines are rows of data values.

 To construct the same `temp_anoms` variable used in the code in Chapters 1 and 2, the data that we want is in the column "J-D" which stands for the January to December calendar year annual averages.
 (The 'D-N' column is for the seasonal year from December to November.)
 And we want them for the years beginning at 1880 and up to 2020 (or to the most recent year if you prefer).